frontend-collective/react-sortable-tree/README.md

 // Or you can import the tree without the dnd context as a named export. eg import { SortableTreeWithoutDndContext as SortableTree } from 'react-sortable-tree';

+// Importing from commonjs (default) import SortableTree from 'react-sortable-tree/dist/commonjs';

+// Importing from es
+import SortableTree from 'react-sortable-tree/dist/es';
 ```

 You can also use a global-friendly UMD build: